 Get your branding on point and use merchandise to get yourself noticed and who knows, a brand collaboration may be on the horizon.
 Beauty bloggers might get their own beauty advent calendar or beauty subscription box.

 E-commerce is, of course, a huge topic in its own right but do your research, start small and keep an eye on costs and you may find that you hit gold with a great stream of passive income – if you find the right product.
+Just make sure that you protect your intellectual property (unique logos, designs, images or copy) to avoid copycats by using one of the best London internet law firms or at the very least take advice from IP lawyers local to you.

 There will be a host of new skills to learn – but we bloggers are already writers, designers, accountants, social media experts and networkers.
 I can honestly say I’ve learned more about marketing whilst writing Mother Distracted than I ever did in the corporate world.